jrolfe777/personal-finance-starter/docs/workshop.md

 ## Personal Finance Starter App: Initial Setup (5 minutes)

 Choose your preferred development environment.
-The **Local IDE option has for superior model quality and stability**, but may require too much setup if you dont have Node installed already.
+The **Local IDE option has superior model quality and stability**, but may require too much setup if you dont have Node installed already.

 ### Option A: Local IDE Setup (Best Experience)